syncfusion-content/xamarin-docs/Xamarin/Utility.md

 # Utilities

-The Syncfusion Xamarin Extension provides you quick access, so that you can easily create or configure Syncfusion Xamarin projects.
-Syncfusion Xamarin Extensions provides the following features.
+The Syncfusion Xamarin Extension provides quick access, so that you can easily create or configure the Syncfusion Xamarin projects.
+The Syncfusion Xamarin Extensions provides the following features.

 * Syncfusion Project Template for Xamarin.Forms
 * Syncfusion Toolbox for Xamarin.Forms

+The Syncfusion Xamarin Visual Studio Extensions are installed along with the Essential Studio for Xamarin setup.

+N> *Refer to the [installation guideline](https://help.syncfusion.com/common/essential-studio/installation/install-using-the-web-installer)*.

 ## Project Template